Burntcoat Head Park

 Known world wide for having the highest tides on earth, Burntcoat Head entered the Guinness Books of World Records in 1975 as having that designation.
 However,other communities communities along the Bay disputed the fact and even Ungava Bay in Northern Quebec wanted to lay claim to this title.

-Upgrades over the the last several years to the park including flush toilets, better accessibility to the beach (no, not wheel chair accessible,although some of the trails are) and upgrades to the interpretive centre and surrounding walking trail all lay testament to the growing popularity of Burntcoat Head Park.
+Upgrades over the the last several years to the park including a foot washing station,better signage ,and better accessibility to the beach ( the ocean floor itself is not wheel chair accessible,although the upper viewing areas and trails are.
+And of course the washroom) and upgrades to the interpretive centre and surrounding walking trail all lay testament to the growing popularity of Burntcoat Head Park.

 And why not?
 There is literally something for every outdoor lover at Burntcoat Head Park.